jkanyi-web/TDD-Project/README.md

 When N is divisible by 5, return "buzz".
 When N is divisible by 3 and 5, return "fizzbuzz".
 Any other case, return N as a string (e.g. say N is 7 then return "7").
+- tests for all of the methods described above.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>